 If you want to cut the cost of your energy bills, it sometimes pays to get your gas and electricity from the same supplier.
 Could you save money with a dual fuel energy deal?

-A dual fuel energy tariff is an energy plan whereby the same supplier provides both your gas and electricity.
+A dual fuel energy tariff simply means the same energy supplier provides both your gas and electricity.

-Although you can run a price comparison to find cheap gas deals and cheap electricity deals from separate suppliers, some will offer dual fuel deals at a discounted rate to encourage you to take both your gas supply and electricity supply from them.
+Although you can run an energy comparison to find cheap gas deals and cheap electricity deals from separate suppliers, some will offer dual fuel deals at a discounted rate to encourage you to take both your gas supply and electricity supply from them.

 Cost is usually the main reason people switch to a dual fuel deal - the discounted rate offered on these tariffs often makes them a more cost-effective option than getting your gas and electricity from separate energy suppliers.